-Proper installation is critical for the fabric to provide the most benefits and not become a "negative" to the tree planting.
-With the expense of the fabric and installation, customers have a right to expect the correct job done during installation.
+Proper installation is critical for the fabric to provide the most benefits and not become a negative to the tree planting.
+With the expense of the fabric and installation, customers have a right to expect correct installation.

-- The fabric should be installed no later than 30 days after the trees are planted to insure adequate weed control and/or water conservation.
-For best results, the fabric should be installed right after the trees are planted and have a funneling effect to direct water to the seedling. - Fabric should be stretched tight and lay flat on the ground without a deep "furrow" in the tree row that holds the fabric off the ground.
+- The fabric should be installed no later than 30 days after the trees are planted to ensure adequate weed control and/or water conservation.
+For best results, the fabric should be installed right after the trees are planted and have a funneling effect to direct water to the seedling. - Fabric should be stretched tight and lie flat on the ground without a deep furrow in the tree row that holds the fabric off the ground.
 If the fabric is too far off the ground around the seedling, then hot air and rodents can easily get under the fabric.
 If the tree planting machine has left a furrow, the ridges should be packed down.
-A slight furrow (so the fabric is less than 2 inches off the ground) is good to help funnel water runoff toward the base of the seedling.

-- Fabric needs to be pinned or held down within 6 inches of the seedling to help direct the water to move into the cut area by the seedling.
+A slight furrow (so the fabric is less than 2 inches off the ground) is good to help funnel water runoff toward the base of the seedling. - Fabric needs to be pinned or held down within 6 inches of the seedling to help direct the water to move into the cut area by the seedling.
 Funneling the water to the base of the seedling increases available moisture.
-The use of soil is discouraged since during heavy rains, the soil will be washed off the fabric. - Edges need to be firmly secured by pins when installed by hand or rolled under the soil when installed by machine.
-Both methods are to keep the wind from blowing underneath, working it loose and flapping in the wind. - Where there is the end of one roll and the start of a new row, the overlap splice should be held down with pins.
-Soil can wash away. - In areas of sloped ground over 30% where water erosion could start under the fabric, slight water turnouts or water bars should be erected across the furrow to divert water from eroding down slope. - During installation, the seedling should not be kept under the black fabric any longer than necessary due to heating up.
-Cut the fabric and pull the seedling out from underneath the fabric within 60 seconds during hot, sunny days to reduce heat damage to the seedling. - The fabric should be cut in the shape of an X or T and not a single slit so the fabric does not rub on the seedling.
+The use of soil is discouraged since during heavy rains the soil will be washed off the fabric.

+- Edges need to be firmly secured by pins when installed by hand or rolled under the soil when installed by machine.
+Both methods are to keep the wind from blowing underneath, working it loose and flapping in the wind. - At the end of a roll where a new roll starts, the overlap splice should be held down with pins or soil can wash away. - In areas of sloped ground over 30% where water erosion could start under the fabric, slight water turnouts or water bars should be erected across the furrow to divert water from eroding down the slope. - During installation, the seedling should not be kept under the black fabric any longer than necessary due to heating up.
+Cut the fabric and pull the seedling out from underneath within 60 seconds during hot, sunny days to reduce heat damage to the seedling. - The fabric should be cut in the shape of an X or T and not a single slit, so the fabric does not rub on the seedling.
 The cuts should be less than 12 inches with the seedling centered.
-Large "holes" cut during installation decreases the effectiveness of having the fabric since winds and hot temperatures can then take moisture out of the ground next to the seedling.
+Large holes cut during installation decreases the effectiveness of having the fabric since winds and hot temperatures can then take moisture out of the ground next to the seedling.
 Also, the larger openings allow for weeds and grasses to grow close to the tree seedling.